DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - once identity and authorization are verified, Kerberos activity is complete
             - the server or service host then opens a session with the client and begins communication or data transmission
 - 5.6.4 Remote Authentication Dial-in User Service (RADIUS) / Terminal Access Controller Access Control System Plus (TACACS+)
-    - **Remote Authentication Dial-in User Service (RADIUS)**: centralizes authentication for remote access connections, such as VPNs or dial-up access
+    - ❄️**Remote Authentication Dial-in User Service (RADIUS)**: centralizes authentication for remote access connections, such as VPNs or dial-up access
         - a user can connect to any network access server, which then passes on the user’s credentials to the RADIUS server to verify authentication and authorization and to track accounting
         - in this context, the network access server is the RADIUS client e.g router, switch, and a RADIUS server acts as an authentication server
         - the RADIUS server also provides AAA services for multiple remote access servers
         - RADIUS uses the User Datagram Protocol (UDP) by default and encrypts only the password’s exchange
-        - RADIUS using Transport Layer Security (TLS) over TCP (port 2083) is defined by RFC 6614
+        - RADIUS using Transport Layer Security (TLS) over TCP (port 📝2083) is defined by RFC 6614
         - RADIUS uses UDP port 1812 for RADIUS messages and UDP port 1813 for RADIUS Accounting messages
         - RADIUS encrypts only the password’s exchange by default
         - it is possible to use RADIUS/TLS to encrypt the entire session
-    - **TACACS**: Cisco developed Terminal Access Control Access Control System Plus (TACACS+) and released it as an open standard
+    - ❄️**TACACS**: Cisco developed Terminal Access Control Access Control System Plus (TACACS+) and released it as an open standard
         - provides improvements over the earlier version and over RADIUS, it separates authentication, authorization, and accounting into separate processes, which can be hosted on three different servers
         - TACACS+ allows authentication, authorization, and accounting to be handled independently, providing more granular control.
         - additionally, TACACS+ encrypts all of the authentication information, not just the password, as RADIUS does